mengchen-li/mengchen-li.github.io/_blog/2026-03-20-when-the-south-wind-returns.md

 "Come with me."

 Man-yi walked beautifully.
-Her heels clicked on the stone pavement—da da da—her waist narrow; when she walked quickly her skirt hem swayed lightly an inch above her knees.
+Her heels clicked on the stone pavement, *da da da*, her waist narrow; when she walked quickly her skirt hem swayed lightly an inch above her knees.
 Shen Hui followed behind.
-They wove through two narrow streets and arrived at a cha chaan teng hidden in an alleyway, so tight that two people had to turn sideways to walk abreast, the ground slick beneath them.
-Half the neon on the restaurant's sign was dead—of ice room, only ice still glowed.
-The interior was old—the faux-leather booth seats worn to a shine, old ceiling fans turning overhead with a low hum.
+They wove through two narrow streets and arrived at a *cha chaan teng* hidden in an alleyway, so tight that two people had to turn sideways to pass abreast, the ground slick beneath them.
+Half the neon on the restaurant's sign was dead; of *ice room*, only *ice* still glowed.
+The interior was old: the faux-leather booth seats worn to a shine, old ceiling fans turning overhead with a low hum.

-Man-yi sat down with the ease of long familiarity, rattled something off in Cantonese to the waiter, and ordered a whole table's worth: wonton noodle soup, dry-fried beef ho fun, pineapple bun with butter, two iced lemon teas.
+Man-yi sat down with the ease of long familiarity, rattled something off in Cantonese to the waiter, and ordered a whole table's worth: wonton noodle soup, dry-fried beef ho fun, pineapple bun with butter, iced lemon tea.
 The waiter brought cups and saucers, crockery knocking against crockery.

-The noodles arrived—the broth clean and bright, the wonton skins thin, the shrimp inside swollen to a full pink.
+The noodles arrived.
+The broth was clean and bright, the wonton skins thin, the shrimp inside swollen to a full pink.
 Shen Hui took two mouthfuls and her hand moved of its own accord, reaching for three, four dumplings in succession.
 She'd had only a bun at lunch; now hot broth had reached her stomach and her whole body eased, the tension in her brow unknotting.

 Man-yi sat across from her with her chin in her hand, watching.
-Her own bowl sat untouched, chopsticks resting on its rim.
-She simply watched Shen Hui eat—gaze falling from her brows and eyes to her mouth, from her mouth to her hands, watching how her fingers held the chopsticks, how she lifted a wonton toward her lips.
+Her own bowl sat untouched beside her, chopsticks resting on its rim.
+She simply watched Shen Hui eat: gaze falling from her brows and eyes to her mouth, from her mouth to her hands, watching how her fingers held the chopsticks, how she lifted a wonton toward her lips.
 Shen Hui bit through a dumpling and the broth ran out; she quickly lowered her head to the bowl, lips touching the rim, drew a mouthful with a small sound.
 Man-yi saw this and the corner of her mouth slowly curved.

 When Shen Hui looked up, she met Man-yi's eyes directly.
 She paused.
 "Why aren't you eating?"

-Only then did Man-yi pick up her chopsticks and stir her noodles unhurriedly, lifting a single strand, winding it around the tip of her chopstick, and drawing it slowly into her mouth, lips closing around it.
+Only then did Man-yi pick up her chopsticks and stir her noodles unhurriedly, lifting a single strand, winding it around the tip, and drawing it slowly into her mouth, lips closing around it.

 Shen Hui looked back down at her soup.
-On its surface floated a thin slick of oil; in the lamplight, the droplets caught the light in tiny circles of iridescence.
+On its surface floated a thin slick of oil; in the lamplight, the droplets caught the light in tiny rings of iridescence.
 She felt the heat rising in her face.

-The dry-fried beef ho fun arrived—wok breath strong, the beef tender, the bean sprouts crisp, the flat rice noodles coated in the charred fragrance of soy sauce.
+The dry-fried beef ho fun arrived.
+The wok breath was strong, the beef tender, the bean sprouts crisp, the flat rice noodles coated in the charred fragrance of soy sauce.
 Shen Hui ate several mouthfuls quickly and got sauce at the corner of her mouth.

 Man-yi pulled a napkin from the holder on the table, leaned over, and pressed it to the corner of Shen Hui's mouth.
-She wiped slowly, eyes curved upward, mouth curved too, very close—close enough that Shen Hui could see the small crumbled specks of mascara on her lashes.
+She wiped slowly, eyes curved upward, mouth curved too, very close, close enough that Shen Hui could see the small crumbled specks of mascara on her lashes.
 She wiped carefully, pressing the napkin once to the corner of the mouth, then drawing it lightly in the direction of the chin.

-"You."
-Just those two words, voiced soft and low.
+"*You.*" Just those two words, voiced soft and low.

 Shen Hui sat frozen, chopsticks still in hand.
 Man-yi had already settled back, taking a bite of her pineapple bun.

-"Back in Nanjing—are you alone like this too, gnawing on bread?"
+"Back in Nanjing, are you alone like this too, gnawing on bread?"

 "In Nanjing there's a canteen..."
 Shen Hui got halfway through and even she found it funny.
-Man-yi watched her laugh, and laughed with her.
+Man-yi watched her laugh and laughed with her.

-"I'm telling you—Hong Kong has more good food than you can imagine, and plenty of it cheap.
+"I'm telling you, Hong Kong has more good food than you can imagine, and plenty of it cheap.
 You just don't know the streets yet.
 Tell me what time you finish, and if I'm free I'll take you to eat."

 Shen Hui said she couldn't possibly trouble her.

 "What trouble?
 Your aunt asked me to look after you.
-She gave me two boxes of pastries—I owe her the favor."
+She gave me two boxes of pastries; I owe her the favor."
 She laughed again as she said it, narrowing her eyes, the shadow of her lashes falling on her cheekbones.

-Man-yi stirred her iced lemon tea, finished, then without drinking it, held the straw out toward Shen Hui.
+Man-yi stirred her iced lemon tea, then without drinking it held the straw out toward Shen Hui.
 "Try this."

 Shen Hui hesitated, bent down, closed her lips around the straw, and drew a mouthful.
 The iced lemon tea was tart and sweet, cold enough to make her teeth ache.
 She frowned.

 Man-yi took the glass back and drank from the same end of the straw, the end Shen Hui had touched.
 She said nothing.

 A small television mounted on the wall was playing the news.
-Shen Hui couldn't understand much Cantonese; Man-yi translated as she ate, then drifted off topic partway through—talking about which place in Causeway Bay had the best silk stocking milk tea, then drifting somewhere else again.
-She told Shen Hui about an egg waffle vendor in front of her department store, an old man in his sixties who called her 靚女—beautiful girl—every time he saw her.
-"Sixties, and he's still calling people 靚女," Man-yi said, pitching her voice low and drawing out the Cantonese cadences: "靚女今日食咩呀..."
-(Beautiful girl, what are you having today?) —the impression was so perfect that Shen Hui almost sprayed her mouthful of noodles.
+Shen Hui couldn't understand much Cantonese; Man-yi translated as she ate, then drifted off topic partway through, talking about which place in Causeway Bay had the best silk stocking milk tea, then drifting somewhere else again.
+She told Shen Hui about an egg waffle vendor in front of her department store, an old man in his sixties who called her *靚女*, beautiful girl, every time he saw her.
+"Sixties, and he's still calling people *靚女*," Man-yi said, pitching her voice low and drawing out the Cantonese cadences: "*靚女今日食咩呀...*" *(Beautiful girl, what are you having today?)* The impression was so perfect that Shen Hui almost sprayed her mouthful of noodles.
 Man-yi passed her a napkin, laughing too, laughing until fine lines appeared at the corners of her eyes.

 Shen Hui took the napkin and wiped her mouth, then looked up at the woman across from her whose eyes had curved to crescents with laughter.
-Man-yi's smile was contagious—when she laughed her whole face came alive, and even the gold studs at her ears swayed gently with it.
+Man-yi's smile was contagious; when she laughed her whole face came alive, and even the gold studs at her ears swayed gently with it.

 When her laughter subsided, Man-yi returned to talk about her counter.
-A woman had come in to try lipstick, going through six or seven shades, each one requiring Man-yi to swatch it on the back of her hand, and then studying herself in the mirror for a long time.
-"Selling cosmetics—what you're selling is company.
+A woman had come in to try lipstick, going through six or seven shades, each one requiring Man-yi to swatch it on the back of her hand, then studying herself in the mirror for a long time.
+"Selling cosmetics, what you're selling is *company*.
 Some women buying lipstick are really buying someone who will stand there and study their face for a long time.
-Think about it—how many people, in the whole course of a day, really look at your face with full attention?"
+Think about it: how many people, in the whole course of a day, really look at your face with full attention?"

 As she said this, her eyes were looking at Shen Hui's face with full attention.
 This time Shen Hui didn't look away.
 The two of them held each other's gaze across the table cluttered with dishes and cups for several seconds.
 Man-yi was the first to look away, raising her hand to call the waiter for the bill.

 The restaurant's ceiling fans droned, and the air that came down from them was warm.
-The two men at the next table were having an argument in Cantonese, very loud—one threw down his chopsticks and stormed out, the other chased after him.
-Someone in the kitchen called out something, and crockery crashed.
+The two men at the next table were arguing in Cantonese, very loud; one threw down his chopsticks and stormed out, the other chased after him.
+Someone in the kitchen shouted something and crockery crashed.
 The whole restaurant was clamor and disorder.
-Shen Hui sat in the exact middle of all that noise and felt a low ringing in her ears, as though she could no longer hear anything.
+Shen Hui sat in the exact middle of all that noise and felt a low ringing in her ears, as though she could no longer hear anything at all.

 All she saw was Man-yi sitting across from her, the curve at the corner of her mouth, the gold earring catching the light.

 When they were done eating, they walked back to Sai Ying Pun together.
 Night had fallen; all the neon signs on Queen's Road had lit up, red and green and purple, stacked on top of each other, turning the whole street into a stage.

 Up the stairs to the fourth floor.
 Under the yellowish incandescent light at the end of the corridor, the two doors stood side by side, one lit and one shadowed.
-Man-yi opened her door and walked two steps inside, then turned around and came back, leaning against her own doorframe, tilting her head to watch Shen Hui unlock her door.
+Man-yi opened her door, walked two steps inside, then turned around and came back, leaning against her own doorframe, tilting her head to watch Shen Hui unlock her door.

 "Every night you're just in there alone with your books?"